samuelmelke/MR-fingerprinting-simulator/README.md

-# A simulator for MR Fingerprinting(MRF)
+# A 2D simulator for MR Fingerprinting(MRF)

-This simulator was initialy developed to provide a tool for testing various reconstruction algorithms and pulse sequences under the MRF framework.
+This simulator was initially developed to provide a tool for testing various reconstruction algorithms and pulse sequences under the MRF framework.

-The simulator does not only simulate MRF steps like dictionary generation and patern mattching.
+The simulator does not only simulate MRF steps like dictionary generation and pattern matching.
 It also simulates the whole MRI process by MR machines such as MR image acquisition through the application of pulse sequences.
-Additionaly, it generates numerical phantoms.
+Additionally, it generates numerical phantoms.
 The general block diagram of the simulator is shown below

 <img src="./images/block_diag.png" alt="block_diagram" width="800"/>